lsst/partition/docs/duplication.md

 in config files, and that options in earlier config files override those in later config files.

-Both `qserv-htm-index` and `qserv-duplicate` skip unrecognized options.
+Both `sph-htm-index` and `sph-duplicate` skip unrecognized options.
 This allows the same set of config files to be useful for both executables, minimizing stutter.